Oregon Mediation Association

 Executive Committee

-This committee includes OMA’s Board Officers.
+This committee includes the President, Vice-President, Treasurer and Secretary.
 The committee oversees the operations of the Board and helps to bring to the strategic, long-range development of the organization.
 When OMA has paid staff, the Executive Director reports to this committee and through it to the Board the monthly progress that has been made in support of the business and operational goals set forth by the Board.

 Finance Committee